What does it mean to be in love?

 So the next time you fall in love, remember that those powerful, overwhelming feelings are only a dim reflection of the longing Jesus Christ feels for those the Father has given him (John 10:28-29).
 The implications of that are interesting.
 Not only is God the most beautiful, most desirable being in existence, but He saved our lives, rescued us from a terrible eternal death by spilling His own blood.
 He loves us unconditionally.
 He is a perfect hero, a perfect friend.
 He is the creator of music, beauty, laughter.
 He invented pleasure itself.
 And we will be invited to the marriage feast of the Lamb — not as his guests, but as his bride!

-How does this verse speak specifically to Eros?
-Well, I believe that at the root of Eros is a desperate longing for intimacy, understanding, and wholeness in our relationships with our fellow creatures.
+This verse speaks specifically to Eros, because at the root of Eros is a desperate longing for intimacy, understanding, and wholeness in our relationships with our fellow creatures.
 True affirmation, and admittance fully and freely into the heart of another, without judgement, is never more closely reached than when we are in love.
-I believe that our relationships in heaven will be the purest form of that feeling, and the truest satisfaction of that need.
+I believe that our relationships in heaven will be the purest form of that feeling, and the truest satisfaction of that need, forever.

 And if that doesn't make you excited to go to heaven, nothing will.